 This is something I came across online and thought it was such an easy way to instantly see what I haven’t worn in months and that I should rethink why I even own it.
 Once your closet is all organized and everything is hung up put a ribbon on one side of your clothing rod all the way to the left or right.
 As you wear clothing and go to hang it back up put it on the other side of the ribbon.
 After a couple weeks you’ll easily be able to see what you don’t wear and after a couple months you’ll be able to recognized the articles of clothing that you don’t touch at all.
 Those are the items that you should rethink as to why you even own them and if they should be donated.

 What to do with all the clothing that you don’t want

 If an item isn’t broken, yellowing, or an undergarment, I put it in the donate pile.
 Companies like Goodwill make it easy to drop off used items and are even tax deductible.
 Consignment shops are a great place to take your clothes to be resold at a very low price to other people.
-This is a great way to make a couple bucks off clothing you were just going to get rid of anyway and a very environmentally friendly way to recycle clothing.
+This is a great way to make a couple bucks off clothing you were just going to get rid of anyway.
+It’s also a very environmentally friendly way to recycle clothing.
 Most consignment stores like to receive items that are trendy and are in stores now.
 The key to getting top dollar is to sell your items at the right time of year.